 Pg 238 "You're just like all the others, Doctor: no moral fibre."
 And now he's channelling Rorvik from Warriors' Gate.

 Pg 241 "'Why not?
 We're all dying?
 This way we go out with a bang.'
 His friend chanced a smile.
 'Biggest bang in history, you mean?'"
-This conversation, in which the author can't even be bothered to give the characters who are talking names, is there entirely to 'amusingly' reprise Sarah Jane's 'biggest bang in history' line from Revenge of the Cybermen.
+A somewhat contrived scene to reference Sarah Jane's infamous line from Revenge of the Cybermen.

 Pg 250 "'I've come back to do what I should have done a long time ago, Captain,' Moslei replied.
 'Put you down like the mad dog you are.'"
-As well as being a cringe-inducing line, this is, bizarrely enough, a quote: it's what the Doctor said with regard to his not killing Davros in Resurrection of the Daleks way back in Lucifer Rising.
-It may not be deliberate, but it is the case.
+Bizarrely, this is a quote.
+It comes from Lucifer Rising and is specifically what the Doctor says as regards his failure to kill Davros in Resurrection of the Daleks.

 Pg 255 "I trained on the Mars-Venus routes three hundred years from now."
 Robot.